From Barry to Keighley, our second engine rescue

 Saved for a life on the KWVR

-There followed a 3-year overhaul, re-entering KWVR service in the summer of 1988.
-Running the full extent of the 10-year boiler ticket, 75078 was again withdrawn for overhaul at the end of 1998 (although there was a lengthy spell out of traffic from 1991 to 1993 for major boiler repairs and new tyres to be fitted to the locomotiveโ€™s wheelsets)
+There followed a three-year overhaul, re-entering KWVR service in the summer of 1988.
+Running the full extent of its ten-year boiler ticket, 75078 was again withdrawn for overhaul at the end of 1998. (although there was a spell out of traffic from 1991 – 1993 for further boiler repairs and new tyres to be fitted to the driving and bogie wheelsets.

 DATA FILE